JasonLocklin/Dissertation/VWM/Discussion.md

 appear to be guessing (figure \ref{fig_VWM_MTarget}).
-The patient group, in contrast, exhibits broadly similar guessing probabilities as in the single square condition, but significantly inflated binding errors, relative to the healthy groups (discussed below).
+The patient group, in contrast, exhibits broadly similar guessing probabilities as in the single square condition, but significantly inflated non-target errors, relative to the healthy groups (discussed below).

 The lack of a significant group guessing difference may,